-In this paper, the effect of increased activity level on thermal sensation was investigated.
+In this paper, the effect of the increased activity level of thermal sensation was investigated.
 Moreover, theoretical analysis and experiment were combined to study the metabolic rate on skin temperature in different thermal conditions.
 The conclusions of this paper can be drawn as follows:

-- a) Air temperature is the one of factor which affect the metabolic rate in different thermal conditions. - b) The mathematical model was established according to experiment and the thermal sensation range of skin temperature to the metabolic rate.
+- Air temperature is the one factor which affects the metabolic rate in different thermal conditions. - b) The mathematical model was established according to experiment and the thermal sensation range of skin temperature to the metabolic rate.